carlignn/carlgaspar/content/posts/moisturizers-for-your-lips-the-truth-about-petroleum-jelly.md

 tags:
   - skincare
   - review
-description: "Three things: Humectant, emollient, and occlusive."
+description: Humectant, emollient, and occlusive.
 ---
 It is very usual for a person to have a chapped and dry lips.
 So we tend to look for something that can resolve that problem. ***Petroleum Jelly or a Lip Balm (the ever so popular, Vaseline and ChapStick)*** - is one of the few things that would come to our mind.
 But mind you, there is a lot more into moisturizing.
 Here are the three classes of moisturizers: